scheeloong/scheeloong.github.io/_contents/02-research.md

 To quantify uncertainty, we'll need to resort to full posterior estimates instead of point estimates.
 This leads to intractable Bayesian approaches.

-To deal with intractable high dimensional intractable integrals, the popular approaches are:
+To deal with intractable high dimensional integrals, the popular approaches are:
 * Conjugate Priors
 * Markov Chain Monte Carlo Sampling
 * Variational Inference